mnott/dissertation-template/Content/Matthias/Research Proposal/template.md

-showlot                 : "false" # List of Tables? showlof                 : "false" # List of Figures? showloe                 : "false" # List of Exhibits? showwordcount           : "true"  # Put word count from wc.tex showwordcountback       : "true"  # Put word count at the back of the text tocdepth                : "3"     # Depth of Table of Contents (default: 2)
+showlot                 : "false" # List of Tables? showlof                 : "false" # List of Figures? showloe                 : "false" # List of Exhibits? showwordcount           : "false" # Put word count from wc.tex showwordcountback       : "false" # Put word count at the back of the text tocdepth                : "3"     # Depth of Table of Contents (default: 2)

 #